John Cale

 Words For The Dying

-During the recording sessions in Moscow with The Orchestra Of Symphonic And Popular Music of Gosteleradio in April the track Year of the Patriot is composed on the spot by Eno and Cale for bass player Rodion Azarkin.
+During the recording sessions in Moscow with The Orchestra Of Symphonic And Popular Music of Gosteleradio in April the track Year of the Patriot is composed on the spot by Eno and Cale for upright bass player Rodion Azarkin.
 It was also recorded, but not included on the final album.
 A few snippets made it into video.

 Carmen Miranda